xcart/xcart-docs/_pages/kb_en/modules/x-payments_subscriptions/setting_up_a_subscription.md

 ---

 Once you activate the module X-Payments subscriptions, it becomes possible to set up a subscription for any product in your store.
 For this purpose, you can use an existing product or create a new product.
-For the sake of example, we will create a product "Beauty Box Subscription".
-Purchasing a subscription for this product will allow buyers to get a box of beauty and makeup samples on a monthly basis for just $20 per month.

 1. Start by creating a regular product as described in {% link "Adding products" ref_fhzzxDTy %}.
     Do not worry about setting the product price just yet - the product is going to be a subscription, so the regular _Price_ field for it will be ignored.